Skip to main content

 Pique Macho (Pique Macho)

-Created in 1969 at El Prado restaurant in Cochabamba, this hearty dish features fried beef chunks, sausages, french fries, corn, peppers, and hard-boiled eggs, all smothered in spicy sauce.
-Originally prepared for hungry aviation workers, it's now a must-try bar and street food, usually served on a large platter and shared among friends with beer and llajua salsa.
+Invented in 1969 at the El Prado restaurant in Cochabamba, pique macho piles fried beef chunks, sausages, french fries, corn, peppers, and hard-boiled eggs under a spicy sauce.
+It was first cooked for hungry aviation workers and is now bar and street food, served on a big platter that several people share over beer and llajua.

 Picante de Pollo (Spicy Chicken)